 ATMs can be found easily, especially in big cities.
 However, if located outside of Tokyo, machines might not have English options, so it's helpful to write down the important characters to be able to use the ATM.

-As mentioned, Japan remains a largely cash-based society and credit cards are not a popular means of payment.
-Nevertheless, credit cards are accepted at most large hotels, restaurants and retailers.
+Japan remains a largely cash-based society and credit cards are not a popular means of payment.
+Nevertheless, credit cards are accepted at most large hotels, restaurants, and retailers.

 Taxes in Japan

 Several factors determine a person's tax residency status.
-Permanent residents are liable for tax on their worldwide income, non-permanent residents are taxed on their Japanese income and foreign income paid into Japan, and non-resident taxpayers are only liable for tax on their income earned in Japan.
+Permanent residents are liable for tax on their worldwide income, while non-permanent residents are taxed on their Japanese income and foreign income paid into Japan.
+Non-resident taxpayers are only liable for tax on their income earned in Japan.

-It's a good idea to see a tax advisor on arrival in Japan, as the tax system is quite complicated and can change at short notice.
-There might also be a treaty between one's home country and Japan which could affect the taxes payable.
+It's a good idea to consult a tax advisor upon arrival in Japan, as the tax system is quite complex and can change at short notice.
+There might also be a treaty between your home country and Japan, which could affect the taxes payable.

 Expat Health Insurance